 Terms of and Process for Appointment as PGRA

-- Appointment as a PGRA may begin as early as September 1 and as late as February 1 within the same academic year.
+- Appointment as a PGRA may begin as early as August 1 and as late as February 1 within the same academic year.
 In all cases the appointment is contingent on successful completion of the FPO.
 Official documentation regarding completion must be sent from the Graduate School with the appointment dossier to the Dean of the Faculty.
 If the FPO is not completed by January 31, then the PGRA appointment offer is no longer valid.
-Students selected for the program who – in rare but possible cases – complete the FPO before August (for a September 1 appointment) would still see their appointment begin September 1.
-(Health insurance coverage should not be an issue in such cases, because under current policy a student who completes the FPO while still enrolled is automatically given a three-month extension of benefits at no charge; employment benefits will be effective at the beginning of the month for the PGRA appointment).
-Actual time in a PGRA appointment may, therefore, be as short as six months (February 1 to September 1) or as long as 12 months (September 1 to September 1).
+Students selected for the program who – in rare but possible cases – complete the FPO before the fall term would still see their appointment begin August 1.
+(Health insurance coverage should not be an issue in such cases, because under our policy a student who completes the FPO while still enrolled is automatically given a three-month extension of benefits at no charge; employment benefits will be effective at the beginning of the month for the PGRA appointment).
+Actual time in a PGRA appointment may, therefore, be as short as six months (February 1 to August 1) or as long as 12 months (August 1 to August 1).

-- Like all faculty and staff appointments, PGRAs must successfully pass a background check before the appointment can be finalized.
+- Like all employees in faculty and staff appointments, PGRAs must successfully pass a background check before the appointment can be finalized.

 - International PGRAs here on a student visa may not begin their appointment without authorization from the Davis International Center in the form of Academic Training (J-1 students) or from the U.S. Citizenship and Immigration Services in the form of Optional Practical Training (F-1 students).
 International students should meet with their Davis International Center adviser to discuss their options at least three months before the anticipated FPO date.

-- PGRAs are employed and paid a salary on a monthly basis through the Office of the Dean of the Faculty (from monies allocated by the Graduate School) at the NIH NRSA minimum salary level, which currently is set at $50,100 (annualized).
-All PGRAs are guaranteed the same base salary.
+- PGRAs will be employed and paid a salary on a monthly basis through the Office of the Dean of the Faculty (from monies allocated by the Graduate School) at the NIH NRSA minimum salary level, which currently is set at $50,100 (annualized).
+All PGRAs will be guaranteed the same base salary.

 - PGRAs who will teach a class must have completed the FPO no later than December 31, as spring term courses will begin in the month of January under the new academic calendar.
-For PGRAs who are selected to teach a class as part of their proposed spring-semester activities, the portion of the PGRA’s spring term duty time associated with the teaching assignment would be paid at the lecturer-with-Ph.D. rate stipulated by the Office of the Dean of the Faculty.
+For PGRAs who are selected to teach a class as part of their proposed spring-semester activities, the portion of the PGRA’s spring term duty time associated with the teaching assignment would be paid using the base Lecturer-with-Ph.D. rate stipulated by the Office of the Dean of the Faculty.
 The current base Lecturer-with-PhD salary rate (for 2019-20) is $ 69,400.
 Because the base Lecturer-with-PhD rate is higher than the base PGRA rate, a PGRA carrying a secondary teaching appointment would make a nominally higher amount of pay for the duty time associated with teaching during the teaching months.
 The Office of the Dean of the Graduate School has again agreed to cover any differential for the coming year on a pilot basis.
 In future years of the program beyond 2020-21, any differential would likely need to be paid through the department’s teaching budget upon approval by the Office of the Dean of the Faculty or through department funds.
 Additionally, if a PGRA teaches a course in the spring semester, the future PGRA employee and the academic unit that offers the course must meet the normal deadlines and requirements for undergraduate course approval as set by the Office of the Dean of the College and the associated Committee on the Course of Study.
 If approved, the course may go forward in the spring semester only if the PGRA is successfully appointed to the primary PGRA, and secondary Lecturer, ranks before the start of the course.
-For all cases where PGRAs are expected to teach, approval is contingent upon approval by the Office of the Dean of the Faculty.
+For all cases where PGRAs are expected to teach, approval is contingent upon final approval by the Office of the Dean of the Faculty.

-- PGRAs who accept an appointment at another institution or at Princeton before August 31 must resign as PGRAs effective the date that the new appointment begins, and the department manager must coordinate with the Office of the Dean of the Faculty to end the PGRA appointment.
+- PGRAs who accept an appointment at another institution or at Princeton before July 31 must resign as PGRAs effective the date that the new appointment begins, and the department manager must coordinate with the Office of the Dean of the Faculty to end the PGRA appointment.

 - PGRAs are non-renewable, term appointments.
-After August 31, appointments and associated benefits of PGRAs end (if they have not ended earlier due to new employment).
-A person with a PGRA appointment may continue on at the University after August 31 only if that person has a separately confirmed appointment.
+After July 31, appointments and associated benefits of PGRAs end (if they have not ended earlier due to a different appointment).
+A person with a PGRA appointment may continue on at the University after July 31 only if that person has a separately confirmed appointment.

 Dean’s Completion Fellowship Recipients Who Do Not Complete the FPO by January 31